jcmendoza10/demo-repo/redme.md

 #demo

-some demos I'm working on and practice html&css
+some demos I'm working on and practice html&css and some JS!